-Dr. Kaufman has been a consultant reviewer for the Veteran’s Administration, the Office of National Drug Control Policy, the Wellcome Research Trust, and numerous journals, and was recently appointed a charter member of the NIH Addiction Risks and Mechanisms study section (2015-2018).
+Dr. Kaufman has been a consultant reviewer for the Veteran’s Administration, the Office of National Drug Control Policy, the Wellcome Research Trust, and numerous journals, and is a charter member of the NIH Addiction Risks and Mechanisms study section (2015-2018).
 He is on the board of directors of the College on Problems of Drug Dependence (2013-2017), and the board of consulting editors of Experimental and Clinical Psychopharmacology.

 The creative use of neuroimaging and other techniques is helping McLean scientists better diagnose and develop new treatments for a range of conditions including substance use disorders, neuropsychiatric conditions such as schizophrenia, major depression, post-traumatic stress disorder (PTSD), obsessive compulsive disorder (OCD), and neurodegenerative diseases such as Parkinson’s disease and amyotrophic lateral sclerosis (ALS).